Managing Monorepos at Scale: Lessons from Meta, AWS, and a 15-Repo Migration

 Sunday Morning: CI/CD (6 hours)

-Before: 15 separate GitHub Actions workflows, each 100-200 lines.
+Before: 15 separate GitHub Actions workflows, 3,200 lines of CI config total.

-After: One workflow with change detection:
+After: one workflow with change detection:

 name: CI